Archaeoraptor

 "Archaeoraptor" is the informal generic name for a fossil chimera from China in an article published in National Geographic magazine in 1999.
 The magazine claimed that the fossil was a "missing link" between birds and terrestrial theropod dinosaurs.
 Even before this publication, there had been severe doubts about the fossil's authenticity.
-A further scientific study showed it to be a forgery constructed from rearranged pieces of real fossils from different species.
+Further scientific study showed it to be a forgery constructed from rearranged pieces of real fossils from different species.
 Zhou et al. found that the head and upper body belong to a specimen of the primitive fossil bird Yanornis.
 A 2002 study found that the tail belongs to a small winged dromaeosaur, Microraptor, named in 2000.
-The legs and feet belong to an as-yet-unknown-animal.
+The legs and feet belong to an as yet unknown animal.